go101/go101/pages/generics/555-type-constraints-and-parameters.md

 the tilde form `~T` is illegal if `T` is type parameter.
 So the following type parameter list is illegal.
 Because, as mentioned above, the type in a tilde form mustn't be an interface type and its underlying type must be itself.
-Here the both conditions are not satisfied.
+Here the both of the conditions are not satisfied.

 ```Go
 [A int, B ~A] // error
 ```

-For the same reason, the following generic type declarations is also illegal.
+For the same reason, the following generic type declaration is also illegal.

 ```Go
 type C[T int] interface {